HandSCS: Structural Coordinate Space for Animatable Hand Gaussian Splatting: Introduction

+With this representation, each Gaussian can be associated with a structural attribute relative to the articulated skeleton.
+We then promote consistency from two aspects: (1) Within a given pose, SCS assigns each Gaussian a distinct structural identity.
+Conditioned on this structural reference, we introduce per-Gaussian embeddings~\cite{moreau2024human, per-gs} to capture local geometric and appearance variations.
+These embeddings parameterize residual offsets for standard Gaussian attributes, enabling flexible detail modeling while preserving the structural identity provided by SCS.
+(2) Across poses, Gaussians with similar SCS structural coordinates exhibit consistent behavior under similar articulation.
+To enforce this, we establish cross-pose correspondences by matching Gaussians through their SCS structural coordinates, and penalize attribute divergence between corresponding Gaussians, modulated by pose similarity.

-The contributions of this paper are as follows: \begin{enumerate} \item We model structural guidance for animatable hand Gaussian Splatting from both intra- and inter-pose perspectives, enabling comprehensive structural representation and consistency across articulations. \item We propose a Structural Coordinate Space for intra-pose guidance that bridges sparse bones and dense Gaussians using a static–dynamic basis with angular–radial descriptors, and introduce an Inter-Pose Consistency Loss that regularizes Gaussian attributes across poses. \item Experiments on the InterHand2.6M dataset demonstrate that HandSCS achieves state-of-the-art in hand avatar animation effectively modeling fine-grained hand structures while maintaining real-time rendering speed. \end{enumerate}
+Our contributions are summarized as follows: \begin{enumerate} \item We introduce the Structural Coordinate Space (SCS), a skeleton-relative representation that assigns each Gaussian primitive an explicit structural coordinate with respect to the articulated hand skeleton. \item Built upon SCS, we design a structure-aware learning scheme that enforces both intra-pose and cross-pose consistency through per-Gaussian residual embeddings and structural correspondence across poses. \item Experiments on the InterHand2.6M dataset demonstrate that HandSCS achieves state-of-the-art in hand avatar animation, effectively preserves fine-grained geometric details under complex hand articulations while maintaining real-time rendering speed. \end{enumerate}